-If the evidence exists to prove your child’s injury was the result of medical negligence, your attorney will compile a case to prove malpractice occurred and document your child’s prognosis, current and future medical needs, and related care costs.
-They will also consider expenses related to their medical condition, such as wheelchairs or walkers for children with cerebral palsy or hearing aids for children with hearing loss.
+If the evidence exists to prove your child’s injury was the result of medical negligence, your attorney will request recoverable expenses related to your child’s prognosis that cover current and future medical needs.
+Monetary compensation for wheelchairs or walkers for children with cerebral palsy, or hearing aids for children with hearing loss will also be submitted.

 - Current and future treatment and related costs